Redeployment or career transition support

 - access to other material specifically designed to assist excess employees transition to a new role

 Retraining of excess employees may improve their redeployment prospects.
 The focus of any retraining should be to enhance the redeployment prospects of the employee.
 The principal and the redeployment and career transition provider will work with the excess employee to identify any suitable retraining options.
-This may take the form of on-the-job training but could include, in some cases, the undertaking of a short course to provide new skills or update existing ones.
+This may take the form of on-the-job training but could include, in some cases, the undertaking of a short course to provide new skills or to update existing ones.

 Principals should ensure excess employees have time within the normal hours of attendance to pursue redeployment or career transition opportunities.